Extended Access List Configuration With Packet Tracer

 You can DOWNLOAD the Cisco Packet Tracer example with .pkt format at the End of This Lesson.

-Like Standard ACL configuration example, we will use one router, one destination server and 3 PCS in common.
+Like Standard ACL Configuration Example, we will use one router, one destination server and 3 PCS in common.
 The switches in the topology will onlu used for port need.

 Extended ACLs are a little complex if we compare with Standard ACLs.
 With Extended ACLs, we can restrict or allow specific things like destination, protocol or port.